Werewolfke/Windows_unattended/README.md

 Ofcourse u can adjust this when windows is booted.

-The last part is how it devides the disk... if u have a disk that is allowed to be wiped fully, use 'AutoDiskpart' If u have multiple drives, and have other date use the 'OwnDiskPart' version.
+The last part is how it devides the disk... if u have a disk that is allowed to be wiped fully, use 'AutoDiskpart' If u have multiple drives, and have other data use the 'OwnDiskPart' version.